Heartbreak Hotel (Whitney Houston song): Live performances

 Houston first performed an edited version of "Heartbreak Hotel" live on The Rosie O'Donnell Show on November 23, 1998, appearing with Faith Evans and Kelly Price to promote My Love Is Your Love.
 The three women performed the song together at the 9th Billboard Music Awards on December 7, 1998.
 During her European promotion in February 1999, the song was performed live by Houston alone on the French television show, Les Annees Tube.
-On June 27 that year, Houston made a surprise appearance at the 13th Annual New York City Lesbian & Gay Pride Dance and performed a remixed version of the song along with "It's Not Right But It's Okay".
+On June 27 that year, Houston made a surprise appearance at the 13th Annual New York City Lesbian & Gay Pride Dance and performed a remixed version of the song along with "It's Not Right but It's Okay".
 Video of the performance premiered on MTV All Access on July 21, 1999.

 During her My Love Is Your Love World Tour in 1999, the song was second on the tour's setlist.
-Houston added elements from the Jackson Five hit "This Place Hotel" to end the song.
+Houston added elements from the The Jackson 5 hit "This Place Hotel" to end the song.
 One performance on the tour was broadcast live on Polish TV channel, TVP1, on August 22, 1999.
 "Heartbreak Hotel" was included in the setlist of Soul Divas Tour in 2004 and performed at Live & Loud Music Festival in Kuala Lumpur, Malaysia on December 1, 2007.